sigstore/docs/content/en/faq.md

 ## Can I get Rekor to work with my X format, framework standard?

 - Yes.
-Using plugable types you can create your own manifest layout and send it to Rekor.
-Head over to [plugable types](/rekor/plugable-types/)
+Using pluggable types you can create your own manifest layout and send it to Rekor.
+Head over to [pluggable types](/rekor/pluggable-types/)